 Randy never saw a doctor for his finger injury.
 I wish he would’ve though.
 I performed my version of physical therapy and Healing Touch on him, but to this day…well, Randy has a broken middle finger that sticks up in such a way it resembles the image below!

 The funeral service was nice, and my mom did a great job choosing the readings and what to sing!
-Randy read the first reading, my sister Julie the second and Father Tony the Gospel, of course!
-I was a communion minister for dad’s friends!
+Randy read the first reading, my sister Julie the second and Father Tony the Gospel, of course.
+I was a communion minister for dad’s friends which was very meaningful to me!

-Many of dad’s church friends were involved in the Mass Mass and he would’ve loved that!
+Many of dad’s church friends were involved in the Mass and he would’ve loved that!
 In fact, one of his buddies told me my dad was like a brother to him.
-At that moment, my heart grew stronger knowing my dad was very special to another person.
-Clearly, that was God’s presence, and one of many experiences I feel during life!
+At that moment, my heart grew stronger knowing my dad was very special to another person because clearly there’s not much better in life than having a good bro.
+This was another good Godly presence for me; one of many experiences I feel during life!

-One good thing was my dad was cremated, so no handling of a heavy casket with a broken finger!
-Afterwards, we had a nice lunch that my dad would’ve enjoyed as well.
-Love You Dad!
+Good thing my dad was cremated, so no handling of a heavy casket with a broken finger!
+Afterwards, we had a nice lunch that my dad would’ve enjoyed thoroughly.
+He would’ve made and then ate many sandwiches pre and post funerals as he volunteered much time to his Church.
+I Love You Dad.
+You helped a lot of people with their funerals!

-So, to this day, Randy’s finger exhibits a perpetual flip off!
+To this day, Randy’s finger exhibits a perpetual flip off!
 Pretty cool huh?
-When certain people, like a friend he hasn’t seen in a while, questions why he’s flipping them off, instead of going into detail, he just says “I dunno”.
-Just recently, he came home from his job and remarked one of his fellow teachers wanted to know why he flipped her off.
-He smiled to her and replied ~
+When certain people, like a friend he hasn’t seen in a while questions why he’s flipping them off, instead of going into detail, he just says “I dunno”.
+Recently, he came home from his job and remarked one of his fellow teachers wanted to know why he flipped her off.
+He smiled and replied ~

-It’s a “I do know” factual concept for me to tap into emotional intelligence when I’m being deposed or testifying (I believe it’s okay to flip someone off under a table or in your mind as a form of mental exercise!!).
-So contact me, my Attorney Reader, if you need an expert and I’ll offer my complete time and attention as an consultant and an educator for your case.
+It’s a “I do know” factual concept for me to tap into emotional intelligence when I’m being deposed or testifying. btw I believe it’s okay to flip someone off under a table or in your mind as a form of mental exercise!!

 I’m Here to Help You Help Your Client!